Ravitejacharv/Bike-Rental-Machine-Learning-Model/README.md

 ## General Information
 - Multiple linear regression is performed on the dataset.
-- The project is done as part of coursework in the Machine Learning module.
 - We are trying to find the number of rentals issued from the company based on numerous independent values such as temperature, weather, humidity, holiday, etc.
 - The Boombikes bike rental dataset is being used.